-Only a subset of all the nuclides in the decay library need to be considered for bremsstrahlung production.
+Only a subset of all the nuclides in the decay library needs to be considered for bremsstrahlung production.
 The nuclides shown in Table A7.1 may make a contribution to the $\gamma$ dose rate because of bremsstrahlung emission from energetic $\beta$ particles.
 The bremsstrahlung correction can be estimated by including nuclides from the mass range of interest using the code word BREM

-The following criteria applied to the EAF\DEC-2005 decay library give the nuclides shown in the Table.
+The following criteria applied to the EAF\DEC-2007 decay library give the nuclides shown in the Table.

-- The nuclide is radioactive with a half-life ≥ 0.1 years or in the case of a short-lived nuclide, the half-life of the parent ≥ 0.1 years. - The nuclide has an average $\beta$ -energy > average $\gamma$ -energy. - The nuclide has an average $\beta$ -energy > 0.145 MeV.
+- The nuclide is radioactive with a half-life ≥ 0.1 years or in the case of a short-lived nuclide, the half-life of the parent ≥ 0.1 years. - The nuclide is radioactive with a half-life $\leq 5.0 \cdot 10^{16}$ years - The nuclide has an average $\beta$ -energy > average $\gamma$ -energy. - The nuclide has an average $\beta$ -energy > 0.145 MeV.